lidofinance/dual-governance/docs/specification.md

 For a proposal to be executed, the following steps have to be performed in order:

 1. The proposal must be submitted using the `EmergencyProtectedTimelock.submit` function.
-2. The configured post-submit timelock must elapse.
+2. The configured post-submit timelock (`Configuration.AFTER_SUBMIT_DELAY()`) must elapse.
 3. The proposal must be scheduled using the `EmergencyProtectedTimelock.schedule` function.
-4. The configured emergency protection timelock must elapse (can be zero, see below).
+4. The configured emergency protection delay (`Configuration.AFTER_SCHEDULE_DELAY()`) must elapse (can be zero, see below).
 5. The proposal must be executed using the `EmergencyProtectedTimelock.execute` function.

 The contract only allows proposal submission and scheduling by the `governance` address.
 Normally, this address points to the [`DualGovernance`](#Contract-DualGovernancesol) singleton instance.
 Proposal execution is permissionless, unless Emergency Mode is activated.

-If the Emergency Committees are set up and active, the governance proposal gets a separate emergency protection timelock between submitting and scheduling.
+If the Emergency Committees are set up and active, the governance proposal gets a separate emergency protection delay between submitting and scheduling.
 This additional timelock is implemented in the `EmergencyProtectedTimelock` contract to protect from zero-day vulnerability in the logic of `DualGovenance.sol` and other core DG contracts.
 If the Emergency Committees aren't set, the proposal flow is the same, but the timelock duration is zero.

 Emergency Activation Committee, while active, can enable the Emergency Mode.
 This mode prohibits anyone but the Emergency Execution Committee from executing proposals.
 It also allows the Emergency Execution Committee to reset the governance, effectively disabling the Dual Governance subsystem.